ABAtanasov/Representations/README.md

 ## Part 3: More Advanced Topics

 ### 9) An Introduction to Geometric Quantization

-   Both of us:
-	We gotta research this in late September...
-It would be a killer ending The idea should be that even though, physically, we can barely grasp quantization at first glance, the mathematics guides us and we shuold try to interpret THAT physically.
+   The idea should be that even though, physically, we can barely grasp quantization at first glance, the mathematics guides us and we shuold try to interpret THAT physically.

 ### 10) Classification of Simple Lie Algebras over C
    Alex: